Import and Export in Blazor Rich Text Editor

 Import to RTF file

-Import the RTF file into the editor by using the file uploader component and get the RTF file content from the uploader success event.
+To import an RTF file into the editor, use the file uploader component and retrieve the file content from the uploader’s success event.
 Then, import the RTF values into the editor.

 @using Import_RTF_File.Data;